 Writing a story is a setup.
 We are asking ourselves to solve a problem that is impossible to solve.
 At least in our minds.
 You’ve probably noticed if you go to a lot of movies or read a lot of books that at some point in the story, the hero experiences despair, a dark night of the soul.
 This is a rite of passage.
-Because it is through the dark night of the soul that we are introduced to our true nature.
-Nature is beautiful, but it is also brutal, insofar as we are confronted with the stark fact that we have no say in the matter.
+Because it is through the dark night of the soul that we find our true nature.
+Nature is beautiful, but it is also brutal.
+The stark fact that we have no say in the matter confronts us.
 Nature trumps everything.
 We are all going to die, whether we like it or not.

 Many first-time novelists write their coming-of-age story.
-I think about this term, and I realize that it doesn’t mean becoming a man or woman in the traditional sense.
+To me, this term doesn’t mean becoming a man or woman in the traditional sense.
 It means becoming the age that we are.
 The dark night of the soul in a coming-of-age story is the death of our youth, or our childish expectation of how things ought to be.
 It is crucial for the writer to make the shift from the personal to the universal and become more interested in the “nature” of the problem, than what he “perceives” the problem to be.

-We can allow our hearts to break.
+Instead, we can allow our hearts to break.
 We can be truly brave.
 We can live with our true nature and accept this world as it is.
 And it is from this perspective, when we are more interested in our nature than in our problems that we are able to see the problem for what it really is: an opportunity for our hearts to open, an opportunity for us to reframe what we thought the problem was, an opportunity to perhaps even have a sense of humor about the reality of our situation.
 It is through this experience of our hearts opening that we are transformed.
-And it is through this transformation that our world is altered and what we had once hoped for but had seemed impossible, now has a chance to live.
+This transformation alters our world.
+What we had once hoped for but had seemed impossible, now has a chance to live.